 This year, help out by making November a month to educate others about mesothelioma and lung cancer by taking part in Lung Cancer Awareness Month.
 Teaching the facts about mesothelioma, its symptoms, and its causes can help patients, family members, and friends better understand the disease and help advocate for the community.

 Pleural mesothelioma is caused by inhalation or ingestion of airborne asbestos fibers.
 The fibers then become lodged in the lining of the chest, where, over the years, they begin to irritate the tissue leading to cancer.
-The disease has a very long latency period and is often not discovered until decades after exposure.
-The treatment protocol for mesothelioma is similar to that of lung cancer.
+Not everyone exposed to asbestos will develop mesothelioma, but those who do often are not diagnosed until decades after exposure.
+The treatment protocol for pleural mesothelioma is similar to that of lung cancer.

 People who live with pleural mesothelioma, or who care for someone with the cancer, know that educating the public about the struggles facing rare disease sufferers often takes a focused effort from organizations, the government, the medical community and many volunteers.

 With a vision of “a world where no one dies of lung cancer,” LUNGevity